fayaaz/spacewalk.ansible/README.md

 - Ubuntu 14.04 repo, channel and activation key
 - Ubuntu 12.04 repo, channel and activation key

+Thanks to geerlingguy's iptables role, which is included here.

 To do:

 - Add ubuntu support to client role